josevazf/42-Born2BeRoot/README.md

 ## SSH & UFW

 Openssh provides a secure channel over an unsecured network from the outside.
+It's a connectivity tool for remote login with the SSH protocol.
+It encrypts all traffic to eliminate eavesdropping, connection hijacking, and other attacks.

 `sudo apt install openssh-server` - installs the openssh-server package

-`sudo service ssh status` or `sudo systemctl status ssh` - view the SSH status
+`sudo service ssh status` or `sudo systemctl status ssh` - view SSH status

 `sudo vim /etc/ssh/sshd_config` - opens the SSH config file: